Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Discussion

 \section{Discussion}

-Let us discuss implications of the paper's results in the form of a chain of remarks.
+Let us discuss some implications of the paper's results in the form of a chain of remarks.

-\begin{remark} Item (ii) of the proof of Theorem~\ref{thm:dNCompletePointSymGroup} is the first example of applying the megaideal-based version of the algebraic method to computing the contact-symmetry (pseudo)group of a partial differential equation in the literature.
+\begin{remark} Item (ii) of the proof of Theorem~\ref{thm:dNPointSymPseudogroup} is the first example of applying the megaideal-based version of the algebraic method to computing the contact-symmetry (pseudo)group of a partial differential equation in the literature.
 An example of computing contact symmetries of a partial differential equation using the automorphism-based version of the algebraic method was presented in~\cite{hydo1998b}. \end{remark}

-\begin{remark} Item (i) of the proof of Theorem~\ref{thm:dNCompletePointSymGroup} shows that the conditions~\eqref{eq:dNMainPushforwards} exhaustively define the point-symmetry pseudogroup~$G$ of the equation~\eqref{eq:dN}, which is the first example of such a kind in the literature.
-In other words, the second part of the computation procedure of the algebraic method using the direct method is a trivial check that all the singled out point transformations, which are either of the form~\eqref{eq:dNPointSymForm} or compositions of transformations of the form~\eqref{eq:dNPointSymForm} with the transformation~$J$, are indeed symmetries of the equation~\eqref{eq:dN}.
-In view of item (ii) of the proof of Theorem~\ref{thm:dNCompletePointSymGroup}, the same claim is relevant for the contact-symmetry pseudogroup~$G_{\rm c}$ of the equation~\eqref{eq:dN} as well.
-At the same time, this is not the case for the point-symmetry pseudogroup~$G_{\rm L}$ of the nonlinear Lax representation~\eqref{eq:dNLaxPair} of the equation~\eqref{eq:dN}. \end{remark}
+\begin{remark} Item (i) of the proof of Theorem~\ref{thm:dNPointSymPseudogroup} shows that the conditions~\eqref{eq:dNMainPushforwards} exhaustively define the point-symmetry pseudogroup~$G$ of the equation~\eqref{eq:dN}, which is the first example of such a kind in the literature.
+In other words, the second part of the computation procedure of the algebraic method using the direct method is a trivial check that all the singled out point transformations, which are either of the form~\eqref{eq:dNPointSymForm} or compositions of transformations of the form~\eqref{eq:dNPointSymForm} with the transformation~$\mathscr J$, are indeed symmetries of the equation~\eqref{eq:dN}.
+In view of item (ii) of the proof of Theorem~\ref{thm:dNPointSymPseudogroup}, the same claim is relevant for the contact-symmetry pseudogroup~$G_{\rm c}$ of the equation~\eqref{eq:dN} as well.
+At the same time, this is not the case for the point-symmetry pseudogroup~$G_{\rm L}$ of the nonlinear Lax representation~\eqref{eq:dNLaxPair} of the equation~\eqref{eq:dN} and even more so for the point-symmetry pseudogroup~$G_{\rm dN}$ of the system~\eqref{eq:dNSystem}, which is nonlocally related to~\eqref{eq:dN}. \end{remark}